king-fox-2019/mini-wp/server/README.md

 - User validation error: Often happens on Sign Up.
 Require you to check whether you've sent correct data, all required fields were filled, and all validation passed.
 Change all fields causing error, and resend your data.
 Example message: `Username Required`, `Email already registered`, `Password min length 6`.
 - `Wrong username/email/password`: Happens on Sign In.
 Caused by missing fields, invalid data values, or probably you just havent's Sign Up yet.
 Fix all data, or change to the correct route if you happen to be in the last case, and try again.
-- `Valid access token required`: Could happen in endpoints where `access_token` is reequired, which means almost all route endpoints.
-This could mean that the `access_token` is invalid, missing, or broken.
-If this still persist after you try to fix it, try requesting new `access_token` from Sign In endpoint.
 - `Article title required`: Happens specifically when you are manipulating Article (creating, editing).
 Please check if you accidentally removed the  `article's title`.

 ### 404: Not Found

 - `User not found`: This happens when your account has been removed from the system (banned).
 - `Article not found`: This could happen when you try to access deleted article, or the `article's id` is invalid.
 Recheck the `article's id` or, if not sure, try to use Get All Articles route to see the correct `id` for that article.

+### 401: Unauthorized

+- `Valid access token required`: Could happen in endpoints where `access_token` is reequired, which means almost all route endpoints.
+The cause could be the `access_token` is invalid, missing, or broken.
+If this still persist after you try to fix it, try requesting new `access_token` from Sign In endpoint.

 ### 403: Forbidden